 Packing for Vacation

 The first player starts the game by saying, “I’m packing for vacation and bringing (blank), but I’m not bringing (blank).”
 Subsequent players make the same statement, but with different objects.
 The first player tells them whether they’re correct or not.
 The secret is that the first player decided on a specific word rule.
 For example, the items you bring must have two vowels in a row.
 In this case, valid answers may include headphones and toenails, but not apples or pajamas.

 Play Online or On the Go

 You may not always be able to get together with friends, colleagues and loved ones to play word games in person.
-That’s okay.
+That’s OK.
 There are lots of fun multiplayer word games you can play online from the comfort of your web browser.
-Alternatively, if you’re looking for mobile games to play on the go, our list of multiplayer word games for Android and iOS is just what you need.
-You’ve always got an opportunity to play with words with friends!
+Alternatively, if you’re looking for mobile games to play on the go, WordFinder's list of multiplayer word games for Android and iOS is just what you need.
+You’ve always got an opportunity to play word games with friends!

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.